itsapi/web-design/README.md

 > I would be happy to stay involved if you want me, do you mean continuing to
 > build upon your website?
 If so I would be happy to have something to
 > continue working on.
 > Oliver

+C:
+> Oliver, The image slider is great for the home page, but I dont think it is
+> necessary for the other pages.
+I am not too familiar with GetSimple CMS, but
+> I am sure I can figure it out.
+With regards to staying involved in the
+> project, I would appreciate any help you would be willing to offer.
+But in
+> the interest of being open and honest, I dont have any budget for paid web
+> development currently.
+Right now, all of my time, effort, and capital is
+> focused on getting the product trial launched this week (or next) and
+> setting up the banking and payment systems.
+I guess that is a long way of
+> saying, if you are still willing to help "pro-bono", than welcome to the
+> team.
+But if you would like to be paid.... it will most likely be months
+> before we have the resources available to pay someone to administer the
+> website.

+M:
+> I'm just finishing setting up the CMS and the blog, then I'll push that all
+> to the server, for you to start playing with.
+After that I think it will be
+> ready to go live on your site, if you're ready.
+>
+> I am happy to help for free as long as you need me, I don't expect to be
+> paid as I was offering a free service.
+>
+> Oliver

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *